dotnet/csharplang/proposals/csharp-8.0/ranges.md

 The language will special case the following known types:

 - `string`: the method `Substring` will be used instead of `Slice`.
-- `array`: the method `System.Reflection.CompilerServices.GetSubArray` will be used instead of `Slice`.
+- `array`: the method `System.Runtime.CompilerServices.RuntimeHelpers.GetSubArray` will be used instead of `Slice`.

 ## Alternatives